shawbob2000/2020-04-27-git-dan/README.md

 - status: tells you what is going on
 - add: add a file to the staging area
 - commit: move files from staging area to the repo
+- log: look at all the commit history you've been doing
+- diff: look at differences between current state and what git knows